Chapter 4: Introduction

 Interestingly, despite its title, "Alexander’s Ragtime Band" includes very little actual ragtime music.
 The song follows a typical Tin Pan Alley verse-chorus structure and features only subtle syncopation.
 However, its title and lyrical references to ragtime helped it capitalize on the genre’s popularity.
 Berlin continued to write other ragtime hits such as "That Mysterious Rag" and "Everybody's Doing It", both published in 1911.
 His early success with ragtime songs opened the door to his transition into Broadway musicals, vaudeville songs, and film scores.
 He later composed enduring classics, such as "White Christmas," and contributed to numerous stage and screen hits throughout the 1930s and 1940s.
 His ability to keep pace with changing musical trends while appealing to broad audiences cemented his place as a foundational figure in American songwriting.

-While most Tin Pan Alley 'rags' were not structurally faithful to the instrumental ragtime genre, they helped introduce ragtime’s rhythms and energy to a broader popular audience.
-This fusion of Black musical innovation and commercial song production would become a recurring feature of American popular music.
+While most Tin Pan Alley 'rags' were not structurally faithful to the instrumental ragtime genre, they helped introduce ragtime’s rhythms and energy to a greater popular audience.
+The fusion of Black musical innovation and commercial song production would become a recurring feature of American popular music.

 Chapter 4: Conclusion